Evaluation of Development Programs: Experimental methods

 - To provide an overview about other applications in the fields of political economy and international relations with an emphasis on the effects of internal public opinion on outcomes such as trade policy and participation in war.

 We will draw extensively on the work conducted by the Poverty Action Lab http://www.povertyactionlab.org/, a leading institution in the application of experimental design in development economics as well as the interdisciplinary network Evidence in Governance and Politics (EGAP) http://egap.org/.

 In addition, we will use a hands-on approach in data analysis and teach how to analyse experimental data using R, an open source programming language widely used in scientific and professional spheres.

 - Attendance and participation: 30%

 Students must read the lectures in advance of the class.
-The bulk of the sessions will consist in discussions of the readings.
+In each session the class will discuss the readings.
 Students are expected to participate actively in the discussion.